ifindev/sensor-streaming/README.md

 - Then, `cd` into `backend` and run `node app.js` on your terminal.
 The server will run automatically.
 - Then go into the `client` directory.
 Run `node client.js`.
 The client will start to fill up `sensor_data.json`.
 - Terminate the client on terminal using `ctrl+c`.
 Then go into `backend/data/sensor_data.json`.
 You will see that the json file will have a data for five different room areas.
+- For the front-end, just open it on google-chrome.
+It will start fetching data from jsonplaceholder.

 Cheers! ✌️✌️